 Draft 2

-My desire to pursue Biomedical Engineering started off with the search to cure a stinging indigestion at eight years old, which eventually blossomed to the fascination in stem cell research and regenerative medicine.
-This curiosity of mine led me to explore nitrites as cancerous substances in vegetables for my 4000 word IB extended essay, however as a highschool student, my knowledge on the matter is still limited.
+My desire to pursue Biomedical Engineering started off with the search to cure a stinging indigestion at eight years old, which blossomed to fascination in regenerative medicine.
+This curiosity led me to explore nitrites as cancerous substances in vegetables for my IB extended essay, a start to my journey.

-As I was seeking out future opportunities to further my engagement in the field, I came across Boston University’s Biomedical Engineering degree.
-I knew BU is the best fit for me knowing that elective and specialized concentration in Nanotechnology are offered on top of the main degree, an area starting to revolutionize medicine, as well as one that taps into the interest I’ve mentioned.
-After some exploring, I also stumbled upon Professor Dr. Christopher Chen.
-While it’s evident that he’s a promising instructor according to his educational prowess, I was deeply infatuated with his Tissue Therapeutics technology.
-This novel technology involving the programming of cells and tissues to repair diseased organs is one I am especially inspired by, convincing me that this is what I aim for to contribute in saving lives.
+BU is the best fit for me because of its offering in specialized concentration in Nanotechnology , an area starting to revolutionize medicine.
+I am also especially inspired by Professor Dr. Christopher Chen’s Tissue Therapeutics technology, which I believe saves lives.

-All these have proven to fulfill a core mission of BU that I particularly value : innovation in education and research and generating new knowledge to benefit society.
+All these opportunities fulfill BU’s core mission that I value : innovation in education and research and discovering new knowledge to benefit society.
 Therefore, I am confident that BU will assist and advance my passion and career in the field of cancer (cell) research and medicinal technology.

+Include more things about student life/culture, organizations in the school, internships or fellowships at the school that will make this essay more holistic.

 Draft 1